Updated on November 7th, 2022

 - Step 4 – Wait the Necessary Time (The “Cure Period”)

 - Step 5 – File the Eviction in Court

 - Step 7 – Move the Tenant Out + Recover Costs

 Evicting a tenant is rarely easy.
 However, the more prepared a landlord is, the better their odds of having the ordeal end in their favor.
 The following steps provide an overview of the eviction process:

 Each state has its own unique eviction laws.
 While some go into greater detail than others, many of them cover the required notice lengths that must be given in eviction letters before beginning the court process of legally removing the tenant.

 More information on each state’s laws can be found below.

 It’s very important the landlord knows that they have the legal grounds to evict the tenant.
 If the landlord is providing a rental that is uninhabitable, for example, many states permit the tenant to withhold rent payments until the problem is remedied.

-In the majority of cases, heading to the second step and delivering an eviction notice is the recommended cause of action.
-However, for tenants that have routinely made rental payments on-time, treated the rental with respect, and followed all conditions of the lease until now, landlords should provide them with a chance to explain their situation.
-The landlord should understand why the tenant was late on rent, how soon they can make the payment, and the consequences (eviction notice) if they don’t make the payment soon.
+In the majority of cases, heading to Step 3 and delivering an eviction notice is the recommended course of action.
+However, for tenants that have routinely made rental payments on time, treated the rental with respect, and followed all conditions of the lease up to this point, landlords should give them a chance to explain their situation.
+The landlord will be able to better understand why the tenant was late on rent, how soon they can make the payment, and remind them of the consequences (eviction notice) that may occur if they don’t make the payment soon.

 Regardless of the tenant’s answer, the landlord needs to remain steadfast in their decision.
 During their conversation, they need to give the tenant two (2) options: